JEDivina/DevOpsTest/README.md

 ### Flask version

-I've also created a new git branch that uses Flask, based on the [Docker Get Started tutorial](https://docs.docker.com/get-started/part2/).
+I've also created a new git branch containing a Docker container that uses Flask, based on the [Docker Get Started tutorial](https://docs.docker.com/get-started/part2/).
 The run command for this docker image:

 ```